pathfinder-for-autonomous-navigation/Documentation/source/flight_software/propulsion_system.rst

-This file describes the Propulsion System driver.

-PropulsionSystem class defines the interface for the propulsion system, which consists of an inner tank, Tank1, and the (outer) thrust tank, Tank2.
+The propulsion system consists of an inner tank (Tank1) and the (outer) thrust tank (Tank2).
+There are two valves from Tank1 to Tank2 - the primary valve and the backup valve.
+We refer to these valves as the Tank1 valves.
+Tank2 has four valves that are arranged tetrahedrally.
+The purpose of the propulsion system is to pressurize Tank1 and then open the valves in Tank2 at a predetermined schedule.
+This will create a force in the opposite of direction.
+The remainder of this document describes the Propulsion System driver.

- This driver provides functionality for opening and closing valves on both tanks, setting and enforcing the thrust schedule
+The propulsion system (PropulsionSystem.hpp) driver provides functionality for:

+1. opening and closing valves on both tanks
+2. setting and enforcing the thrust schedule

  It consists of a static Tank1 (inner tank) and Tank2 (thrust tank) data objects.